French (FREN) 101

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Capretz, Pierre J., Béatrice Abetti, Marie-Odile Germain, and Laurence Wylie.
-French in Action: The Capretz Method Part 1.
-2nd ed.
-New Haven and London: Yale University Press, 1997.
+Capretz, Pierre J., with Barry Lydgate, Béatrice Abetti, and Marie-Odile Germain.
+French in Action: A Beginning Course in Language and Culture: The Capretz Method Part 1.
+3rd ed.
+New Haven and London: Yale University Press, 2012.

-Parmentier, Michel A., Diane Potvin, and A. Mister.
-En bons termes: Cahier de laboratoire.
-7th ed.
-Toronto: Prentice-Hall Canada, 2007.
+Parmentier, Michel A., Diane Potvin, and Andrée Potvin.
+En bons termes : Cahier de laboratoire.
+9th ed.
+Toronto: Pearson, 2014.

-All other course materials will be accessed online.
+All other course materials can be accessed online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.